surh/scip_barplot/README.md

 ## More resources

-* For any questions just raise a GitHub issue in this repository
+* For any questions just [raise an issue](https://github.com/surh/scip_barplot/issues) in this repository

 * See the slides from the workshop video.